Tayshia Adams Reveals The First 3 Things She Did When She Became The New Bachelorette [Video]

 Tayshia is a fan favorite from Colton Underwood’s season of The Bachelor along with Bachelor In Paradise, so she’s not exactly new to this–but being the one in control of the whole process definitely changes things.

-Following her introduction on last week’s episode, Adams (virtually) stopped by Jimmy Kimmel Live! to talk about her time as The Bachelorette, when she got the call, and how the process was different thing time around.
+Following her introduction on last week’s episode, Adams (virtually) stopped by Jimmy Kimmel Live! to talk about her time as The Bachelorette, when she got the call, and how the process was different this time around.

 “As soon as I got the phone call, I said, ‘I have to do three things,'” Tayshia revealed on Kimmel.
 “Number one: I have to go run a mile because I just ate two donuts, number two: I have to scream into a pillow, because…what the hell just happened?
 And number three: I have to call my mom, and that’s exactly what I did.”

+Whatever the case, Adams will definitely wow in this season of the Bachelorette.
+The brown skin beauty currently hosts the Clickbait podcast and models for a variety of brands including Smirnoff and Amaryllis.
+She looks like she really enjoys traveling too.
+Let’s see if these men have what it takes to woo over this 30-year-old bombshell.

+The Bachelorette continues on Tuesday, November 10th at 8 p.m.
+ET on ABC.

-Check out the interview down below to see what we have in store for the rest of this season of The Bachelorette.
+Check out the interview down below to see what we have in store for the rest of this season.

 Comments